tosdr/tosback-versions/Instagram/Terms of Service.md

 ### **Content Removal and Disabling or Terminating Your Account**

-*   We can remove any content or information you share on the Service if we believe that it violates these Terms of Use, our policies (including our [Instagram Community Guidelines](http://help.instagram.com/477434105621119)), or we are permitted or required to do so by law.
-We can refuse to provide or stop providing all or part of the Service to you (including terminating or disabling your access to the Facebook Products and Facebook Company Products) immediately to protect our community or services, or if you create risk or legal exposure for us, violate these Terms of Use or our policies (including our [Instagram Community Guidelines](http://help.instagram.com/477434105621119)), if you repeatedly infringe other people's intellectual property rights, or where we are permitted or required to do so by law.
+*   We can remove any content or information you share on the Service if we believe that it violates these Terms of Use, our policies (including our [Instagram Community Guidelines](http://help.instagram.com/477434105621119)), or we are required to do so by law.
+We can refuse to provide or stop providing all or part of the Service to you (including terminating or disabling your access to the Facebook Products and Facebook Company Products) immediately to protect our community or services, or if you create risk or legal exposure for us, violate these Terms of Use or our policies (including our [Instagram Community Guidelines](http://help.instagram.com/477434105621119)), if you repeatedly infringe other people’s intellectual property rights, or where we are required to do so by law.
 We can also terminate or change the Service, remove or block content or information shared on our Service, or stop providing all or part of the Service if we determine that doing so is reasonably necessary to avoid or mitigate adverse legal or regulatory impacts on us.
+In some cases when we remove content, we’ll let you know and explain any options you have to request another review, unless you seriously or repeatedly violate these Terms or if doing so may expose us or others to legal liability; harm our community of users; compromise or interfere with the integrity or operation of any of our services, systems, or products; where we are restricted due to technical limitations; or where we are prohibited from doing so for legal reasons.
 If you believe your account has been terminated in error, or you want to disable or permanently delete your account, consult our [Help Center](http://help.instagram.com/).
 When you request to delete content or your account, the deletion process will automatically begin no more than 30 days after your request.
 It may take up to 90 days to delete content after the deletion process begins.
 While the deletion process for such content is being undertaken, the content is no longer visible to other users, but remains subject to these Terms of Use and our Data Policy.
 After the content is deleted, it may take us up to another 90 days to remove it from backups and disaster recovery systems.

+*   Our right to terminate for good cause remains unaffected.
+Good cause is specifically if a party violates obligations under these Terms, any laws, third party rights, or privacy policies, and the terminating party cannot be expected to continue the contractual relationship under consideration of all circumstances of the individual case and having weighed the interests of both parties up until the agreed time of termination or the expiry of a period of notice.
+A termination for good cause is possible only within a reasonable time frame after becoming aware of the violation.

+*   If the good cause is a breach of an obligation of these Terms, termination is permitted only after an unsuccessful granted cure duty has expired, or after an unsuccessful warning.
+However, a time limit for remedy is not necessary if the other side refuses to fulfill their obligations seriously and with finality or if special circumstances justify an immediate termination, having weighed the interests of both parties.
+If you believe your account has been terminated in error, or you want to disable or permanently delete your account, consult our [Help Center](http://help.instagram.com/).

 *   Content will not be deleted within 90 days of the account deletion or content deletion process beginning in the following situations: